trushitchauhan/AutoInject/README.md

 }
 ```

-### Apply [Injectable(ServiceLifetime.Scoped)] attribute to dependency class and that will automatically register your dependency into IoC container with Scoped scope.
+### Apply [Injectable(ServiceLifetime.Scoped)] attribute to the dependency class and that will automatically register your dependency into the IoC container with Scoped scope.
 Options available are :
  - [Injectable(ServiceLifetime.Transient)]
  - [Injectable(ServiceLifetime.Scoped)]
  - [Injectable(ServiceLifetime.Singleton)]